 Today’s libraries are vibrant community centers offering much more than just books.
 At West Deptford Free Public Library, you'll find diverse programs, job search assistance, homework help, book clubs, author talks, story times, and more.

-Dr. Paul Lam's Tai Chi with Instructor Kathy Brown Mondays, January 20, 2025 through April 7, 2025 at 2:00 p.m.
+Dr. Paul Lam's Tai Chi with Instructor Kathy Brown Mondays, Kathy returns on Monday, April 28, 2025 at 2:00 p.m.

 This class is appropriate for beginners, as well as for those with tai chi experience who want to learn.
 The course will be taught following the methods of Dr. Paul Lam's Tai Chi for Health program.
 Join Kathy and the rest of us in person at the Library.